|Mirror [#1]||Forget My Name.pdf||22,222 KB/Sec|

-She arrived at the train station after a difficult week at work.
+She got on the train after a difficult week at work.
 Her bag had been stolen, and with it, her identity.
 Her whole life was in there – passport, wallet, house key.
-When she tried to report the theft, she couldn't remember her own name.
-All she knew was her own address.
+When she tried to report the theft, her mind went blank.
+She couldn't even remember her name.

 Now she's outside Tony and Laura's front door.
-She says she lives in their home.
-They say they have never met her before.
+She is certain she lives in their home.
+But they have never met her before.

 WHAT READERS ARE SAYING ABOUT FORGET MY NAME: